 “I’m fully grown,” I say.

-They listen to the recording a couple more times, and seem content.
-They try recording again.
+They listen to the recording a couple more times.
+Content, they try recording again.

-“We heard you!” one of the guys speaks into the recorder.
+“We heard you!” one of the guys says into the recorder.
 “Please talk to us some more.
 What’s your name?
 Are you lost?
 Do you know you are dead?”

 “I’m Irene.
 I would prefer to pretend I don’t know I’m dead, because my demise was pathetic.
 It happened around twenty years–“

 They interrupt me by stopping the recording, and then they listen to it.
 I can’t hear clearly enough, but as the guys do, they lift their heads and look at each other.